 The detox team will have what helps with Klonopin withdrawals at their disposal throughout the process.
-By using various medical interventions that help ease withdrawal symptoms, as well as providing the psychological support needed, the medical detox team will safely transition the individual to the next step in recovery.
+By using various interventions that help ease withdrawal symptoms, as well as providing the psychological support needed, the residential detox team will safely transition the individual to the next step in recovery.

 What Helps with Klonopin Withdrawal Symptoms?

 To manage and reduce the Klonopin withdrawal symptoms, it is imperative that a drug tapering method is utilized.
 This allows the brain and central nervous system to gradually stabilize as the drug dosing is slowly reduced.
 During detoxification the residential detox team will be managing the following withdrawal symptoms:

 The detox team will provide the client with medications to help manage the nausea, muscle pain, and headaches, to help ease withdrawal discomforts.
 In addition to offering support, the detox team is also trained to provide emotional support.
 This is critical during the detox process, as the individual may give up on detox when symptoms start to peak.
 With psychological support the client is able to stay the course until completion of the detox process.

 Next Steps After Klonopin Detox